-For more details on the Configuration Explorer, refer to the Orbix Administrator's Guide Java Edition .
+For more details on the Configuration Explorer, refer to the Orbix Administrator's Guide Java Edition.

 Settings Effect IT_IMPL_IS_READY_TIMEOUT When an in-process server is launched, the Java daemon waits to be informed that the server is active before allowing the causative client request to proceed.
-Refer to "Guidelines for Developing In-Process Servers" on page 284 for further details.
+Refer to "Guidelines for Developing In- Process Servers" on page 312 for further details.
 The Java daemon waits a maximum of this amount of time, specified in milliseconds.
 The default is 30,000 milliseconds, or 30 seconds.
 IT_IMP_REP_PATH This is the absolute path to the Implementation Repository.
 IT_ORBIXD_IIOP_PORT This is a second port on which the daemon can listen for incoming connections.
 This port is provided to support legacy daemons that require a separate port for each protocol.
-IT_DAEMON_SERVER_BASE Servers that are launched in separate processes listen on their own port.
-This is the value of the first port, and subsequently-allocated ports increment by 1, until the IT_DAEMON_SERVER_RANGE is exceeded.
-At this point, the port allocation wraps, starts at IT_DAEMON_SERVER_BASE, and looks for a free port.
-If a port cannot be allocated, a COMM_FAILURE exception is thrown.
-The default is 2000.
+IT_DAEMON_SERVER_BASE A server that is launched in separate processes listens on its own port.
+This is the value of the first port, and subsequently allocated ports increment.
+The default is 1590.
 IT_DAEMON_SERVER_RANGE Refer to IT_DAEMON_SERVER_BASE.
 The default is 2000.
 IT_JAVA_INTERPRETER This is the absolute path to the Java interpreter.
 IT_DEFAULT_CLASSPATH This is the classpath the Java daemon will use to find Java servers when launching them.
 You can supplement this on a per-server basis using the -addpath parameter to putit.
 The Orbix Java classes must be in the CLASSPATH.
-There is no default.
+There is no default